Emotional Rescue (song)

 "Emotional Rescue" is a song by the English rock and roll band, the Rolling Stones.
 It was written by Mick Jagger and Keith Richards and is included on their 1980 album Emotional Rescue.

-Recorded between June and October 1979, "Emotional Rescue" is a disco-influenced number, somewhat similar to the band's 1978 hit "Miss You".
-The song is notable as one of the earliest songs by the group to show the growing rift between Jagger and Richards.
-Although Richards plays guitar and added backing vocals towards the end of this track, he is believed to have disliked the disco-like direction in which Jagger was trying to take the band, although this may have been exaggerated by the media.
+Given the fact that Keith Richards was becoming (relatively) clean, he was reportedly starting to demand to be involved with the business decisions that Mick Jagger had been taking care of throughout the past decade.
+This caused a rift between the two, and they rarely were in the studio at the same time.
+Mick would record in the early evening, and Keith would stroll in late at night.

 Composition and writing

 Mick Jagger wrote the song on an electric piano and from the beginning it was sung in falsetto (similar to Marvin Gaye's lead vocal on his 1977 hit "Got to Give It Up").
 When the song was brought into the studio they kept the electric piano and falsetto lead.
 With Ronnie Wood on bass and Charlie Watts on drums they worked out the song.
 They then added the saxophone part played by Bobby Keys.
 Bass guitarist Bill Wyman plays synthesizer on the record, while Jagger and Ian Stewart play electric piano.
 Wyman's synthesizer can be heard faintly during the verses on the right channel/speaker and plays a simple pattern of a few notes using a string-synth set up.

 Jagger said the song was about "a girl who's in some sort of manhood problems", not that she was going crazy but she's "just a little bit screwed up and he wants to be the one to help her out".